Reading Time: 6 minutes 15 seconds

 Provide individualized tips for shopping and preparing healthy foods

 Help set and achieve health and wellness goals

 Interpret and simplify confusing health and nutrition information

-Motivate them to make important, lasting changes for better health
+Motivate them to make important, lasting changes and habits for better health

 Not totally sure nutrition coaching is the job for you?
 Here's a rundown of what these coaches actually do to help you decide.